NEW AVENUE ESTATEOver 100 council and housing association estates across London are under threat of demolition. Our research shows where they are.

 New Avenue estate

-171 homes on Enfield’s New Avenue estate have been approved for demolition with just 60 replacement properties at ‘social rent’.
+In April 2018, the Mayor approved the demolition of 171 homes on Enfield’s New Avenue estate with just 60 replacement properties at social rent.

 Enfield Council signed a joint-venture agreement with developer Countryside Properties for the redevelopment of the estate in 2015.